unb-libraries/dockworker/documentation/developerGuidance.md

 ```

 ### Traits
-Traits should be written with no knowledge of the command classes.
-Any required command class properties or methods should be passed to the trait methods.
+Parent classes containing commands and hooks appears to be a mortal sin with annotated-command applications, and leads to recursion while bootstrapping.

-Traits should not assert any annotated-command hooks.
+This leaves us with a design issue.
+Since commands cannot inherit other commands, the functionality must come from traits.
+Although traits should be written with no knowledge of the command classes, the abovementioned issue forces us to ignore this.

 ### Data storage
 3 levels of data storage Traits are available to Dockworker commands: